Freaky Friday (franchise): Freaky Friday (2018)

-A film adaptation of the musical stage play, and based on the previous film adaptations, the film's plot is largely similar to the other films.
+A film adaptation of the 2016 musical, and based on the previous film adaptations, the film's plot is largely similar to the other films.

 Katherine and Ellie Blake are mother and daughter, but they find that they are often at odds with each other.
 Ellie wants to attend an annual scavenger event planned and hosted by her school, but Katherine worries about her daughter and won't approve her attendance to "the Hunt".
 Katherine is a successful businesswoman, planning and preparing for her next catering project at her own wedding.
 Through unexplained magical means, an hourglass that Ellie's deceased father had given her causes the pair to switch bodies.
 Forced to work together, despite their differences, they decide that if an identical relic that was gifted to Katherine is found it may reverse the spell.
 Katherine however, sold the item before and so finding it may prove more difficult than they thought.

 Katherine now in Ellie's teenage body, attends her classes and realizes that her daughter has been dealing with bullying from her peers.
 Through a series of events she discovers that her daughter rebells against her guidance and received a belly button piercing, and has been sluffing her classes.
 Meanwhile Ellie in her mother's adult body, tries to help prepare for the marriage ceremony celebrations.
 This includes having to interact with her mother's fiancé named Mike.
 While both of their days are not going as planned, they learn that the hourglass was purchased from an antique store, and will be used during "the Hunt".
 The mother and daughter start to gain a mutual respect for each other, and hurry to find a way back into their own bodies before the wedding day.

-Future
+Freakier Friday (2025)

-In December 2016, a reboot of the franchise was announced to be in development from Walt Disney Studios Motion Pictures, as a Disney+ exclusive feature film.

-In October 2022, Jamie Lee Curtis stated that she had contacted The Walt Disney Company regarding developing a sequel to the 2003 film, that she co-starred in with Lindsay Lohan.
-The actress said that she hopes to appear in a follow-up that would show what the respective characters have been doing over the years.
-By February 2023, Curtis stated though she could not be the person to officially announce it, the actress insisted that the sequel as "going to happen".
+In December 2019, a reboot of the franchise was announced to be in development from Walt Disney Pictures, as a Disney+ exclusive feature film, until it was moved to the theatrical release slate.
+By October 2022, Jamie Lee Curtis stated that she had approached Disney regarding developing a sequel to the 2003 film, that she co-starred in with Lindsay Lohan.
+Curtis stated that she hoped to appear in a follow-up that would show what the respective characters have been doing over the years.
+In November of the same year, Lohan expressed interest in reprising her role alongside Curtis, while confirming that she has had discussions concerning the potential film with the associated studio.
+By February 2023, Curtis stated though she could not be the person to officially announce it, the actress insisted that the sequel was "going to happen".